SecretFoundation/SNIPs/SNIP-0.md

 ## Auxiliary Files

-Images, diagrams and auxiliary files should be included in a subdirectory of the `assets` folder for that SNIP as follows: `assets/snip-N` (where **N** is to be replaced with the SNIP number).
+Images, diagrams and auxiliary files should be included in a subdirectory of the `assets` folder for that SNIP as follows: `assets/snip-N` (where **N** is the SNIP number).
 When linking to an image in the SNIP, use relative links such as `../assets/snip-0/image.png`.

 ## Transferring SNIP Ownership